PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 position, statistic, existing fixtures, and short zero-SWAP ownership before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Terminal affine/Reshape/FullyConnected ownership extraction: completed state

+The complete 293-line
+`_optimize_terminal_transpose_mul_add_reshape_fc_nhwc_chains` implementation is
+now owned by `passes/terminal_affine_fc_layout.py`.
+The lowerer retains a one-call private compatibility wrapper at the unchanged single late production position.
+After normalizing only the function name, the prior lowerer function and new owner ASTs are identical.

+The owner preserves the exact exclusive Transpose→Mul→Add→Reshape→FullyConnected chain, all public intermediate guards, static positive NHWC/NCHW view relation, channel-constant rotation, shared constant copy-on-write, both `[O,I]` and `[I,O]` FullyConnected weight layouts, NHWC flatten-order permutation, metadata and quantization cloning, fixed-point restart, pruning, and statistic.
+No new dependency, index path, or semantic guard was introduced.

+The focused corpus covers both weight orientations, exclusive and shared Mul and FC constants, independent quantization clones, idempotence, public Transpose/Mul/Add/Reshape intermediates, wrong permutation, dynamic channel, weight-width mismatch, input fan-out, and module-owner/private-wrapper equality.
+The selector passes `14 passed, 229 deselected in 2.07s`; focused plus complete architecture passes `243 passed in 32.69s`; the branch-wide selection passes `692 passed in 34.75s`; and the complete optional-TensorFlow import- blocked suite passes `11 passed in 9.28s`.

+OSNet was characterized strictly sequentially and reached the helper once with zero rewrites before and after extraction.
+Its pre conversion completed in 2.171 seconds and post conversion in 2.195 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `ed63ef56007979e0f13d1e8e63cbfb590e58af1adee1d214595d03e57412c282`;
+- float16 TFLite:
+  `f22a25ab094217ea1ebc0844da8752c6b95b38b3d98be6cb58314b39e2029a7d`;
+- tensor correspondence:
+  `35a42832e43b2076b00399ba7b22a1ff5aff83795cd333474d6bf61bf7221677`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The immediately preceding OSNet accuracy checkpoint remains `max_abs=2.193450927734375e-05`; no redundant inference run was added because the executed TFLite artifact is identical.
+A read-only scan of every root ONNX file up to 50 MiB found no exact raw Transpose→Mul→Add→Reshape→Gemm/MatMul source chain.
+No non-zero production owner is claimed; positive behavior is fixed by the synthetic corpus.

+One existing transactional defect is recorded, not corrected.
+The helper can rotate an exclusive Mul side constant in place before attempting to materialize the Add side constant.
+If the latter is invalid, it returns a zero statistic after leaving the Mul constant changed.
+Fixing this requires immutable planning, full prevalidation, and an atomic negative fixture in a separate semantic checkpoint; mixing it into this mechanical move would obscure compatibility.

+Changed files are the new terminal affine/FC pass module, lowerer import and wrapper, focused corpus, architecture ownership test, and three branch documents.
+No dependency, public API, CLI, artifact name, TensorFlow boundary, corpus profile, exclusion policy, or ONNX tier policy changes.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 263-line `_optimize_terminal_transpose_prelu_reshape_batchmatmul_nhwc_chains`.
+At restart, inventory its PReLU-alpha remap, Reshape/BatchMatMul flatten-order permutation, shared-constant behavior, graph-output guards, conditional production position, statistic, fixtures, and short zero-SWAP ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.